 You wanna know how your staff feels working from home?
 Do they feel they are as productive as they were in the office?

 Ask them about it.

 Add AMP forms in your employee email templates.

 Please refer to our AMP Form blog post for the manual.

 If you know how to make them feel better and more confident at these times, be sure to share this info with those who need it via email.

 All subject lines should be clear.
 Just by looking at it, recipients need to get a clue what the email will be about.

 Examples of good subject lines:

-Vote on the date for Office Holiday party;
+Vote on the date for the Office Holiday party.

 No matter if you choose our ready-to-use HR email templates to employees or decide to build your ones from scratch, stick to the recommendations given below: